Man identified as mail-bomb suspect lived in Charlotte, records show

 UNC Charlotte confirms in his 20s, Sayoc attended the university for one year with an undeclared major.
 He also played soccer; his stats are listed in the archives.

+Phil Drosdick was Sayoc’s college teammate at UNC Charlotte.
+He called Friday’s news “a shocker.”
+He described the man as a big kid and hard nose type player who liked to laugh, calling him “overall a good guy.”

+Drosdick said they both grew up playing soccer in Miami then came to play in Charlotte.
+He said when they were in college, they talked about soccer and women, not politics.

-Before playing soccer here, Brevard College confirmed Sayoc also attended school there for three semesters starting in the fall of 1980.
+Before playing soccer at UNC Charlotte, Brevard College confirmed Sayoc also attended school there for three semesters starting in the fall of 1980.

 Criminal records showed Sayoc was arrested in 2015 in Broward County, Florida, for petty theft and probation violation.